straend/fik1.net/content/random/svtplay.md

 #####So what to do?
 *	Get a VPS in Sweden, Check out [EDIS](http://www.edis.at/en/server/linux-vserver/sweden/) they have great prices.
 And remember to check for deals at [LowEndBox](http://www.lowendbox.com/tag/sweden/)
 *	Instead	of tunneling all Your traffic through the little box I use [Privoxy](http://privoxy.org)
+*	Instead of Privoxy, One can Use [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)

 #####How to do it
 *	Setup Your new/old VPS with ssh access.
 Keybased login, becouse we are alla lazy(specially me, so [DuckDuckGo](https://duckduckgo.com/?q=keybased+ssh+login+) it)